Stealth1993/open_apps/README.md

 🔹 `time` – Adds delays for smooth sequential execution

 And for ultimate convenience, you can convert it into a **Windows executable** using **PyInstaller**.
+It can also be run directly through cli: python open_apps.py
 ---

 ## **💻 Create an Executable (.exe)**